meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `title`: Title of MR.
     - [ ] `assignee_id`: The ID of the user to assign the merge request to.
 Set to 0 or provide an empty value to unassign all assignees.
     - [ ] `assignee_ids`: The ID of the user(s) to assign the MR to.
 Set to 0 or provide an empty value to unassign all assignees.
+    - [ ] `reviewer_ids`: The ID of the user(s) set as a reviewer to the MR. Set the value to 0 or provide an empty value to unset all reviewers.
     - [ ] `milestone_id`: The global ID of a milestone to assign the merge request to.
 Set to 0 or provide an empty value to unassign a milestone.
     - [ ] `labels`: Comma-separated label names for a merge request.
 Set to an empty string to unassign all labels.
     - [ ] `add_labels`: Comma-separated label names to add to a merge request.